hanshoi/python_web_course/material/prequisities/git.md

   * pushnew = "!s() { git push --set-upstream origin `git rev-parse --abbrev-ref HEAD`;  }; s"
   * l = log --oneline --decorate

-### Clone Django
-1. Search github for Django project
-1. Clone it to your computer
-1. change to release 1.7 branch
-1. browse code around a bit
-1. try to merge 1.8 branch into 1.7
-  * run ```git merge --abort``` in horrific panic
-1. return to master branch

 ### Make Your Own Repo
 1. Make public github repo for excercises of this course
 1. clone it to your computer